Photography - A Philosophical Approach

 Let’s move deeper and look at notions such as the following:

-We then marry interesting subject matter, composition, technique and metaphor into images that are more meaningful because they carry with them the opportunity for the viewer to consider issues such as conservation; ideology; the worker; class; domesticity; fragility; joy and hope; the natural world and our place within it.
+We then marry interesting subject matter, composition, technique and metaphor into images that are more meaningful because they carry with them the opportunity for the viewer to appreciate beauty and to consider issues such as conservation; ideology; the worker; class; domesticity; fragility; joy and hope; the natural world and our place within it.